10up/Engineering-Best-Practices/_includes/markdown/React.md

 When building out components, it's beneficial to understand how to construct them in the most appropriate way possible.
 Certain "types" of components can be written differently which can have big performance benefits on larger scale applications.

 ### Class Components
 Class Components are written in the ES6 Class syntax.
-When building a component using a [JS Class](https://reactjs.org/docs/react-api.html#reactcomponent), you are generally inferring that the component either manages it's own `state` or it's `state` is managed by a state management library like Redux.
+When building a component using a [JS Class](https://reactjs.org/docs/react-api.html#reactcomponent), you are generally inferring that the component manages it's own `state` or needs access to specific lifecycles hooks.

-Class components are also capabale of handling `props`.
-Use these components when you need to build "intelligent" React components that are aware of their own `state` as well as the `state` of their children.

 Example of a Class Component: